Bishop-Laboratory/RLBase-data/README.md

 3. Build the new correlation matrix.

+4. Build tables for DB

-4. Update RLSeq with new data
+5. Update RLSeq with new data

-5. Generate reports
+6. Generate reports